Smart fortwo Convertible (2016 - ) review

 Ride and handling

 Naturally, what makes the ForTwo such a fine car around the city is its tiny size.
 Not only can it fit into amazingly tight gaps, the turning circle is almost comically small and you have to fight the temptation to perform impromptu U-turns just for the hell of it.
-That said, it’s not a universal thumbs-up, with the biggest problem being the firm ride, which is all the worse because, in a Smart, the rear wheels hit any bump so soon after the front wheels.
+That said, it’s not a universal thumbs-up, with the biggest problem being the unsettled ride.
+The suspension doesn’t deal with bumps in the road particularly effectively, which can give you a proper jolt from time to time, and the effect is also exacerbated because the rear wheels hit the same bumps so soon after the fronts.
 It’s noticeable on the most basic models, but it’s even more unpleasant on Proxy models, which come with larger alloy wheels and lowered sports suspension.
-Out of town, the Cabrio feels quite agile and nimble, but it’s clearly not in its natural (or intended) habitat, and isn’t the best high-speed companion.
+Out of town, the Cabrio feels quite agile and nimble, but it’s clearly not in its natural (or intended) habitat, and that jittery, unsettled feeling never goes away.

-Like the regular ForTwo, the Cabrio comes with a choice of two engines, but our only experience of car so far has come with the most powerful (and most expensive) combination: the turbocharged 89bhp engine mated with the optional six-speed automatic gearbox.
+Like the regular ForTwo, the Cabrio comes with a choice of two petrol engines, but our only experience of these so far has been with the most powerful version - the turbocharged 89bhp engine - and we’ve only sampled it with the optional six-speed automatic gearbox.
 Happily, it’s a combination that really suits the car.
 It responds well around town, dashing eagerly from one red light to the next, but it also has the wherewithal to cope with higher-speed blasts out of town.
 Mind you, if you are considering regular high-speed journeys in a Smart, bear in mind that, even with the roof in place, they’ll be very noisy experiences.
+We’ve also had a shot in the Electric Drive version, which has a 80bhp electric motor and a theoretical maximum range of around 100 miles.
+Electric propulsion really suits the Smart’s urban-friendly character because the pickup is instantaneous and eager, allowing you to exploit gaps in traffic really effectively.
+The top speed is limited to 80mph to maximise battery range, but that’s unlikely to ever cause you a problem.

 As a maker, Smart doesn’t have the best of records, sitting mid-table in Warranty Direct’s Reliability Index.
 However, previous generations of the ForTwo have a much better score, with a better-than-average rating for reliability.
 This is borne out by owner reviews on our website, where previous versions of the car score almost universally full marks for reliability.
 So, while it’s too early to comment with any certainty on this model (which was co-developed with Renault), the omens are good.

-The Smart ForTwo has always been big on safety – to such a degree that the company has made a design feature of the tridion safety cell by painting it a separate colour – and this version continues in that vein, with the standard kit including five airbags (a driver’s kneebag, plus driver and passenger head and thorax bags), ABS, ESP and cross-wind assist.
+The Smart ForTwo has always been big on safety – to such a degree that the company has made a design feature of the tridion safety cell by painting it a separate colour – and this version continues in that vein, with the standard kit including five airbags (a driver’s kneebag, plus driver and passenger head and thorax bags), anti-lock brakes, stability control and cross-wind assist.
 Optional extras also include lane-keeping assist – which beeps at you if the car detects you drifting out of your lane – and forward collision warning sensors.

 Any ForTwo is at its best as a city car, and there’s no doubt that the retractable roof gives it an extra dimension in that role.
 What’s more, while similar cars do give some open-top thrills, none do it as well as the Smart.
 On the other hand, there are some obvious shortcomings, so we recommend that potential buyers should only take the plunge when they are fully aware of those limitations.